J-Wass/LeBot/README.md

 LeBot
 =====

-Link to PircBotx framwork: https://code.google.com/p/pircbotx/
+Link to PircBotx framework: https://code.google.com/p/pircbotx/

 ##About LeBot

-LeBot is an IRC Bot specifically for irc.esper.net, however it can be used on other hosts.
+LeBot is an IRC Bot specifically for irc.esper.net, however, it can be used on other hosts.
 LeBot started out as just an experiment, but is now a full time active maintenance bot on several channels.
 LeBot is meant to be a customizable, yet simple and powerful bot.